Maithilishetty/al-folio/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-   Left, video of the working final project.
+   Left: video of the working final project.
 Right: setup of the haptic wheel.
 </div>